cambridge-cares/TheWorldAvatar/ontology-tools/CMCLABoxManagement/chemaboxwriters/README.md

 --info                  Prints the pipeline info.
 ```

 It is important to note that all abox writers run in a `dry-run` mode by default.
-This mode disables all the file server and triple store uploads and can be used to testing things out before the final run.
+This mode disables all the file server and triple store uploads and can be used to test things out before the final run.

 # Example usage